|

 ·

-Judges are required to
+members of EXCA and are required to successfully

-successfully complete the Judge’s Certification test that is found on
+complete the Judge’s Certification test that is found on

-the EXCA website,
+the EXCA website, www.extremecowboyassociation.com.
+The

-test is $35.00.
-Each applicant shall take the test online and submit
+shall take the test online and submit the completed test

-completion of the test, the Judge will receive his/her Judge’s Card and
+successful completion of the test, the Judge will

-a copy of the 2010 EXCA Rulebook.
+receive his/her Judge’s Card and a copy of the 2025 EXCA

 ·

-Judges’ will be rated on a
+Judges’ will be rated on a scale of 1

-of 5 is the highest rating and a rating of 1 is the lowest rating.
-All
+rating of 5 is the highest rating and a rating of 1 is

-Judges’ are encouraged to attend a Judging Seminar hosted by Craig
+a Judging Seminar hosted by Craig Cameron.
+Details of

-Cameron.
-Details of these seminars can be found by going to
+these seminars can be found by going to

 www.craigcameron.com.